-- Timing: Take empagliflozin once a day, in the morning.
+- Timing: Take empagliflozin once a day, at the same time each day.
 Swallow your tablets with a drink of water.
 You can take empagliflozin with or without food.

-- Limit or avoid alcohol while you are taking empagliflozin: It may affect the control of your blood glucose and increases your risk of side effects.
+- Avoid or limit alcohol while you are taking empagliflozin: It may affect your blood glucose control and increase your risk of side effects.

-- Missed dose: If you forget your dose, take it as soon as you remember that day.
-But if it is nearly time for your next dose (less than 12 hours), just take the next dose at the right time.
-Do not take double the dose.
+- Missed dose: If you forget your dose, take it as soon as you remember that day unless it is less than 12 hours until your next dose.
+If that's the case, take your next dose at the usual time and skip the forgotten dose.

 Have a sick day plan

-Tell your healthcare provider of any changes to your diet
+Tell your healthcare team straight away of any changes to your diet

 Like all medicines, empagliflozin can cause side effects, although not everyone gets them.